daneden/daneden.me/_posts/2014-06-28-design-elitism.markdown

 If you can excuse my digression, there is a point to be made here. design has made a name for itself beyond traditional 2D graphic and print design, but at a severe cost; it has permeated the mainstream of investors and consumers alike, and as a result, has become a tacked-on word with connotations of immediate value and thoughtfulness.

 Consumers know that Yo, like iOS, and more recently, Android, is designed.
 They know that through exposure to media sources headlining “Company launches redesign.”
-They know it through social channels and financial reports. design has, through these high-bandwidth channels, become a frontman for countless devices, companies, apps, and brands.
+They know it through social channels and financial reports.
+Design has, through these high-bandwidth channels, become a frontman for countless devices, companies, apps, and brands.
 And that’s not really what I got into design for.

 I became a designer because of the satisfaction of solving a tough problem.
 Through the act of making something of use, and also striving to make that thing beautiful and delightful[^3].
 Since then, I’ve seen design in digital media become a status symbol—a lacquer and finish tacked on to requisite interest.
 I’m pleased to say that the people I work with strive for better solutions to tough problems through design, and that is how design is upheld at Dropbox.
 This design prominence is recognised by our customers.
 The simplicity of Dropbox—which is not an attribute easily achieved when you consider the many things besides saying “Yo” that Dropbox does to help us live and work—is one of its most recognised features.